DataTalksClub/machine-learning-zoomcamp/01-intro/03-supervised-ml.md

 	* **Multiclass problems:** there are more than two categories.
 * **Ranking:** the output is the top scores associated with corresponding items.
 It is applied in recommender systems.

-In summary, SML is about teaching the model by showing different examples, and the goal is to come up with a function that takes the feature matrix as a parameter and makes predictions as close as possible to the y targets.
+In summary, SML is about teaching the model by showing it different examples, and the goal is to come up with a function, that takes the feature matrix as input, and makes predictions of values as close as possible to the **y** targets.